Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/lifecycle/lifecycle-extension-in-ios.md

 **Tip:** The code snippets in this section are only examples.
 Your final implementation will probably contain additional code that is specific to your app.

-**Important**: The Lifecycle extension supports the `lifecycleStart` and `lifecyclePause` APIs from the `ACPCore` extension to track application lifecycle for the Adobe SDK.
+**Important**: The Lifecycle extension supports the `lifecycleStart:` and `lifecyclePause` APIs from the `ACPCore` extension to track application lifecycle for the Adobe SDK.

 ### Implementing Lifecycle metrics in iOS